 Writers are always asking for advice about how to write the query that will help them land an agent.
 I used a recent mega-session of reviewing submissions to draw up a list of reasons why I say no. So here it is, in no particular order, my list of Query Killers to avoid if you want to hook yourself an agent!

 - Doesn’t follow the submission guidelines.
-Agents post guidelines to let prospective clients know what they need to consider new projects.
+Agents post guidelines to let prospective clients know what they need to consider a new project.
 Not following the guidelines sends a clear message about how much time and respect you have put into your query.
 SOLUTION: Follow each agent’s guidelines to the letter.

 - The writing isn’t strong enough.
 The 1st pages you include in your query have to be exquisite.
 A great premise followed by a weak sample still gets a NO. SOLUTION: Don’t send an agent your work-in-progress to find out how you are doing.
 This is the job of an editor.
 Hire one to review your manuscript or proposal.